50 Worst Habits for Your Heart

 The AHA confirms the link between oral health and heart health.
 It found that those who didn't follow strict brushing and flossing habits increased their risk for developing heart disease.

-The Remedy Rx: The American Dental Association recommends brushing your teeth twice a day for two minutes with fluoride toothpaste and flossing at least once daily.
+The Rx: The American Dental Association recommends brushing your teeth twice a day for two minutes with fluoride toothpaste and flossing at least once daily.
 Visit your dentist twice each year to keep an eye on your gums and to ensure your oral health routine is keeping your mouth clean and your heart disease risk low.

 You Don't Have Any Hobbies